 Under current law, Released Time program participation by public school students is permitted with parental approval so long as U.S. taxpayer money is not involved.
 A summary of the more significant cases is as follows:

 - In 1945, Vashti McCollum, an atheist, brought legal action against the Illinois Board of Education.
-Despite the fact that school officials were urged not to allow religious education classes on school property, this caution was not headed.
+Despite the fact that school officials were urged not to allow religious education classes on school property, this caution was not heeded.
 At this time, over 40% of all Released Time classes were held in public school classrooms.
 She argued that religious instruction held during regular school hours on public school property constituted an establishment of a religion.
 The Supreme Court of Illinois voted against McCollum and the United States Supreme Court reversed that decision in 1948.

 - Six denominations passed resolutions in support of Released Time after the McCollum decision.
-In the aftermath of the McCollum decision the number of Released Time programs dropped by twelve percent across the nation.
+In the aftermath of the McCollum decision, the number of Released Time programs dropped by twelve percent across the nation.

 - In 1952 a New York Released Time program was challenged.
 The New York Court upheld the program.
 The decision was appealed to the United States Supreme Court.
 In Zorach v.
-Caluson cited above, Justice William O. Douglas, speaking for the majority, concluded that while the first amendment prohibits governmental financing of religion or in taking religious instruction, it does not require the government to be hostile toward religion.
+Clauson cited above, Justice William O. Douglas, speaking for the majority, concluded that while the first amendment prohibits governmental financing of religion or in taking religious instruction, it does not require the government to be hostile toward religion.

 - Courts upheld credit for Released Time Programs.
 In 1978, the 10th Circuit Court of Appeals in Lanner v.
 Wimmer upheld Released Time classes and affirmed a state or school district's ability to offer elective credit for Released Time classes as long as criteria was not based on religious content.